 With a remote monitoring service, when something triggers your alarm, an alert is sent to an Alarm Receiving Centre (ARC).
 An operator at the ARC can assess the situation via video monitoring using your CCTV, confirm a crime is in progress and then take whatever action has already been agreed.
 This could be contacting a named key holder only, or alerting both the key holder and the emergency services.

 Be aware that the police will only attend these emergencies if certain standards and agreements are in place.
-This guide has some useful information on securing a police response.

 Keeping your school’s intruder alarm in good condition

 Once you’ve invested in a security system, it’s wise to set up a regular, proactive maintenance schedule.
 Specialist technicians will arrange to visit you at inspection intervals, run system checks and identify any faults.
 We can also offer call outs should something malfunction outside of your regular service schedule.